Angelito Yacht Galapagos Cruise

 After about three hours we all met at the dock so we could get back on board and enjoy a delicious dinner.
 That night we remained at anchor off of Isabela Island.
 All of the passengers stayed onboard so the next day we could go back to Puerto Villamil after an early start and hike the Sierra Negra volcano.

+The islands are not just about wildlife, visitors can also see some amazing Galapagos volcanoes and landscapes.
 The trek to Sierra Negra and Volcan Chico is absolutely a lovely and amazing hike!
 It can take about an hour- once you reach the rim of the six-mile wide, active crater the views are unbelievable!
 Wildlife includes finches, mockingbirds, and hawks.

 After the hike, we visited a tortoise breeding center to learn a bit more about these cute creatures and see them in all their growing stages while they fed on crunchy leaves.
 Isabela Island has more wild tortoises that all of the others combined, different kinds distinguished by the six volcanoes on the island.

-Day Seven-Devil’s Crown and Post Office Bay
+ANGELITO GALAPAGOS CRUISE Day Seven - Devil’s Crown and Post Office Bay (Floreana)

 The snorkeling at Devil´s Crown off of Floreana Island in the morning of the last day of the cruise was definitely one of the most amazing experiences of the trip.
 This specific day, the ocean conditions were a bit crazy so the guide did not allow us to swim too close to the rocks or go inside the “crown,” which is normally a part of the adventure.
 You could feel the strength of the currents in the roughness of the water movements, which actually made everything much more exciting!

-We remained in the eastern side of the crown for safety purposes and once we jumped in and opened our eyes under the water, could not believe the different colors and sizes of all the fish.
+We remained in the eastern side of the crown for safety purposes and once we jumped in and opened our eyes under the water, could not believe the different colors and sizes of all the Galapagos fish.
 Look down into the deep and you will most likely see that there is more than one Galapagos shark swimming about very close to the white sand below.

 Post Office Bay is a visitor site that passengers like as they can send out some postcard the old fashioned way.
 Whalers started the tradition in the 18th century.
 A barrel was left with mail inside from sailors heading out to sea for those at home.
 Returning ships would collect the missives and hand deliver them once back in port.
 Today people still leave postcards and take a few to send or deliver at home after the trip is over.